6 Misconceptions About Learning to Play Music

 So it looks like you have a choice: to perform or not to perform.

-If the fear of performing is holding you back from learning music but it’s something you want to master, then got get ‘em!
-Practice like crazy, bring notes with you, make eye contact – there are a number of tricks you can employ.
+If the fear of performing is holding you back from learning music, but it’s something you want to master, then go get ‘em!
+Practice like crazy, bring notes with you, make eye contact; there are a number of tricks you can employ.

 Start with a small group and grow your audience as you get more comfortable.
 Maybe the idea of starting with a group lesson appeals to you.
 Or gather a few of your friends together to practice and perform in front of each other in a comfortable space.

-Now, after assuring you that stage fright can in fact be beaten, maybe that’s just not your jam, and that’s okay too!
+Now, after assuring you that stage fright can be beaten, maybe that’s just not your jam, and that’s okay, too!
 A love of music does not mean you have to get on stage.
-Rather, it’s just as fulfilling to just focus on learning to play your favorite songs.
+Rather, it’s just as fulfilling to focus on learning to play your favorite songs.
 It’s just as exciting to learn music for the sheer joy of it!

 Just because performing on stage scares you doesn’t mean that music lessons aren’t for you!
 This is another one of those misconceptions about learning music that needs to go.